 Best suited for: Golfers who want a high-launching GI iron that’s more on the better-player side than most.

-The Cobra KING F6 is an interesting offering from Cobra; in many ways it doesn’t deliver what you might expect from a game-improvement iron and leans a little bit towards the better-player end of the spectrum.
+The Cobra KING F6 is an interesting offering from Cobra.
+In many ways, it doesn’t deliver what you might expect from a game-improvement iron, and leans a little bit towards the better-player end of the spectrum.

 Nevertheless, with great forgiveness, solid distance, true feel, workability potential and a beginner-friendly ball flight, this is a high-quality iron that low and high handicappers could both find very appealing.

 Are you interested in Cobra’s KING F6 irons?
 Have you played them yet?
 Let us know your thoughts in the comments below.